Christian views on alcohol: Middle Ages

+Welsh Bishop David (c.
+500 – c.
+589) was known as "David the water-drinker."
+He rejected any alcohol.
+The monasteries he established had water only.

+The medieval monks, renowned as the finest creators of beer and wine, were allotted about 5 liters of beer per day, and were allowed to drink beer (but not wine) during fasts.
+This was justified by the Church.
+Bread and water that made up ale's ingredients was considered to not be a sin like that of wine.
+Brewing in monasteries increased and a number of modern breweries can trace their origins back to medieval monasteries.

 Thomas Aquinas (died 1274), a Dominican friar and the "Doctor Angelicus" of the Catholic Church, says that moderation in wine is sufficient for salvation but that for certain persons perfection requires abstinence, and this was dependent upon their circumstance.
 With regard to the Eucharist, he says that grape wine should be used and that "must", unlike juice from unripe grapes, qualifies as wine because its sweetness will naturally turn it into wine.
 So freshly pressed must is indeed usable (preferably after filtering any impurities).

 Drinking among monks was not universal, however, and in 1319 Bernardo Tolomei founded the Olivetan Order, initially following a much more ascetic Rule than Benedict's.
 The Olivetans uprooted all their vineyards, destroyed their wine-presses, and were "fanatical total abstainers," but the rule was soon relaxed.

 Because the Catholic Church requires properly fermented wine in the Eucharist, wherever Catholicism spread, the missionaries also brought grapevines so they could make wine and celebrate the Mass.
 The Catholic Church continues to celebrate a number of early and medieval saints related to alcohol—for instance, St. Adrian, patron saint of beer; St. Amand, patron saint of brewers, barkeepers, and wine merchants; St. Martin, the so-called patron saint of wine; St. Vincent, patron saint of vintners.

 Wine has a place in the divine services of the Eastern Orthodox Church, not only in the celebration of the Divine Liturgy (Eucharist), but also at the artoklassia (blessing of bread, wine, wheat and oil during the All Night Vigil) and in the "common cup" of wine which is shared by the bride and groom during an Orthodox wedding service.
 A small amount of warm wine (zapivka) is taken by the faithful together with a piece of antidoron after receiving Holy Communion.
 In the Serbian Orthodox Church wine is used in the celebration of a service known as the Slava on feast days.
 The fasting rules of the Orthodox Church forbid the consumption of wine (and by extension, all alcoholic beverages) on most fast days throughout the year.
 The Orthodox celebrate St. Tryphon as the patron saint of vines and vineyard workers.
 "Of course, no events have been found in the life of the saint that show a special relationship among him and vineyard or wine."